 Core takeaway: Relay is built in Rust using Tokio for its async runtime, and Hyper as its HTTP server library.

-The CI/CD and infrastructure for Relay is much less intricate than that of E3.
+Relay's CI/CD and infrastructure are much less intricate than E3's.
 We use GitHub for source control at Evervault, so we have heavily adopted GitHub Actions for our CI/CD.
 Relay has a straightforward pipeline.
 It’s compiled on Ubuntu, runs its tests and then deploys to staging or production from the

 main branches respectively.
 We’re looking into ways that we can automate latency tests against PRs to prevent any latency metrics from regressing, taking inspiration from Safari’s Page Load Test.